ccdxc/sw/utils/rpckit/Readme.md

 # rpckit

-rpckit is a library with convinient wrappers for using gRPC for inter process communication.
+rpckit is a library with convenient wrappers for using gRPC for inter process communication.

 Please see http://www.grpc.io/ for more information on gRPC. gRPC uses [protobuf](https://github.com/google/protobuf) as the IDL definition format.